 B.A., Religion Andrews University

 Oliver’s fields of interest include Second Temple Judaism, New Testament, early Christianity, rabbinic Judaism, and early Islam.
 His master's thesis was on the rabbinic concept of "Oral Law" (Torah she-be-al-peh).
-His current research focuses particularly in reading the New Testament and other early Christian writings within their Jewish and Greco-Roman matrices.
-Oliver is also committed to the study of Second Temple Judaism, early rabbinic literature, and the historical inquiry of early Islam, particularly in light of Jewish and Christian texts that were written before the Quran.
-His recent book, Torah Praxis after 70 CE: Reading Matthew and Luke-Acts as Jewish Texts (Mohr Siebeck), focuses on the question of Sabbath keeping, kashrut (dietary laws), and circumcision in the gospels of Matthew and Luke as well as the Acts of the Apostles.
+His current research focuses on reading the New Testament and other early Christian writings within their Jewish matrix as part of early Jewish literature.
+His recent book, Torah Praxis after 70 CE: Reading Matthew and Luke-Acts as Jewish Texts (Mohr Siebeck, Dec.
+2013), focuses on the question of Sabbath keeping, kashrut (dietary laws), and circumcision in the gospels of Matthew and Luke as well as the Acts of the Apostles.